Geological mapping in the Owaria-Touno area, Japan

 Legend; ls, Limestone; ch, Chert; ss_ms, Sandstone and Mudstone; gr, Granite; gravel, Gravel; a_t, alluvium and terrace deposit.

 Geological boundary near Mt.
-Dojyu-yama in SE part of the map can give geological structure.
+Dojyu-san in SE part of the map can give geological structure.
 The boundary crosses 350m contour.
-Two crossed points run one direction, strike direction.
-Assume a line with a point crossed 250m contour parallel to the strike direction.
+Two crossed points give a strike direction.
+Assume a line with a point crossed 250m contour parallel to a strike direction.
 Direction normal to this line is dipping direction.
-Distance in horizontal plane between 350m and 250m is 200m.
+Distance in horizontal plane between 350m and 250m contours is 200m.

 To top (Link)